DataPreProcessing-FALL2024/Deli1Test/README.md

 ## Data in the repo:
 The data is in dataFiles folder and includes:

-### 1. Ask a Manager Salary Survey 2021
+### 1. Laptop Price Data
-This data was found at https://www.kaggle.com/datasets/masoomaalghawas/ask-a-manager-salary-survey-2021.
+This data was found at https://www.kaggle.com/datasets/ehtishamsadiq/uncleaned-laptop-price-dataset.

 VARIABLES
+* 'COMPANY' : Laptop company
-* 'AGE' : Age of respondent
+* 'TYPENAME' : Laptop model
-* 'INDUSTRY' : Industry respondent works in
+* 'INCHES' : Monitor size in inches
+* 'SCREENRESOLUTION' : Screen resolution
-* 'JOB_TITLE' : Individual respondent's job title
+* 'CPU' : Type of CPU
-* 'SALARY' : Annual salary of respondent
+* 'RAM' : Gigabytes of RAM included
-* 'CURRENCY' : Type of currency respondent is paid in
+* 'MEMORY' : Amount of memory included,
-* 'COUNTRY' : Country respondent works in
-* 'STATE' : State respondent works in
+* 'GPU' : Type of GPU
-* 'CITY' : City respondent works in
+* 'OP_SYS' : Operating system
-* 'WORK_EXPERIENCE_OVERALL' : Overall years of work experience in general
+* 'WEIGHT' : Weight of laptop in kg
-* 'WORK_EXPERIENCE_FIELD' : Years of work experience specifically in current field
+* 'PRICE' : Price of laptop in $
-* 'EDUC' : Respondent education level
-* 'GENDER' : Respondent gender identity
-* 'RACE' : Respondent racial identity

 ### 2. Messy IMDB Dataset
 This data was found at https://www.kaggle.com/datasets/davidfuenteherraiz/messy-imdb-dataset.